HE0144-4657: A Carbon-Enhanced Ultra Metal-Poor Star ([Fe/H] ~ -4.1) from the Helmi Stream Disrupted Dwarf Galaxy

 Contrary to UFDs, the more massive halos hosting dSph galaxies, and even brighter dwarfs such as the LMC, are capable of retaining the material ejected by high-energy supernovae explosions, such as hypernovae ($E_{\rm SN} \gtrsim 5\times10^{51}\,{\rm erg}$), associated with less carbon production \citep{cooke2014, vanni2023}.
 All the UMP stars in Sculptor dSph and the LMC are not CEMP and, consistently, have estimated Population~III progenitors with high explosion energies \citep[$4 \lesssim E_{\rm SN}/(10^{51}\,{\rm erg}) \leq 10$;][]{skuladottir2021, chiti2024lmc, ji2025}.
 In this context, since the Helmi Stream is the debris of a disrupted dwarf galaxy similar to surviving dSph systems, \hesstar represents the first CEMP UMP star discovered in a dSph-like environment.

 In the spirit of the above discussion, one hypothesis for the presence of \hesstar in the Helmi Stream is that dSph galaxies should also have accreted smaller UFDs during their hierarchical growth.
-A galaxy with stellar mass similar to Fornax dSph or Sagittarius dSph, hence the ancient Helmi Stream as well, is expected to have merged with many dozens of smaller halos \citep{griffen2018} and, therefore, incorporated their second-generation CEMP stars.
-Indeed, Local Group dSph galaxies do show strong evidence for past interactions from observed stars with UFD-like chemistry in them, with either undetected or extremely low levels of neutron-capture elements \citep{roederer2023sxt, ou2025sgr}.
+This is corroborated by recent results presented in \citet{zhang2024}, who find no CEMP-no stars in the Helmi stream, only carbon-normal stars.
+A galaxy with stellar mass similar to Fornax dSph or Sagittarius dSph, hence the ancient Helmi Stream as well, is expected to have merged with many dozens of smaller halos \citep{griffen2018, deason2023} and, therefore, incorporated their second-generation CEMP stars.
+Indeed, Local Group dSph galaxies do show strong evidence for past interactions from observed stars with UFD-like chemistry in them, with either undetected or extremely low levels of neutron-capture elements \citep{Fulbright2004draco, roederer2023sxt, ou2025sgr}.
 Therefore, we conjecture that \hesstar was born in a UFD environment that was accreted by the Helmi Stream progenitor prior to merging with the Milky Way.
-Within this proposed scenario, one testable prediction is that tidally-unscathed dSph galaxies and the LMC must also host UMP CEMP stars from disrupted UFDs.
+Within this proposed scenario, one testable prediction is that tidally unscathed dSph galaxies and the LMC must also host UMP CEMP stars from disrupted UFDs.
 Also, it should be possible to predict the UMP CEMP fraction in the Milky Way from cosmological merger trees combined with galaxy--halo connection prescriptions and chemical evolution models of carbon production by Population~III stars.